-As always, I hope you enjoy today’s holidays and observances, a music link to Pink Floyd, factoids of interest for this day in history, a relevant quote from the director of Rhys Ifan, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Perry Como; factoids of interest for this day in history, the fact that your intellect is not subject to a strong case of macies and a relevant quote by Russell Crowe on art, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1980 Number One Song—celebrating the number one song in 1980 on a run of 4 weeks in that position “Another Brick in the Wall” by Pink Floyd.
-Here is a recording of the group performing the song: https://www.youtube.com/watch?v=34ZmKbe5oG4
+3. 1954 Number One Song— the number one song in 1954 on a run of 8 weeks in that position was “Wanted” by Perry Como.
+Here is a recording of the song: https://www.youtube.com/watch?v=G6jefE26X8g

 On this day in:

 a.
 1964 IBM announced the System/360 which this poet took his first computer class on at Stanford.

 b.
 1969 the world witnessed the official birthdate of the internet with the publication of RFC 1.

 c.
 1994 in a state day for humanity, in Kigali, Rwanda, the genocide of Tutsi began by the Hutus that left some 500,000-1,000,000 Tutsi dead.

 d.
 1999 after 5 years of litigation the World Trade Organization ruled in favor of the United States in its dispute over trade policies of the European Union restricting the import of bananas (no wonder Trump is frustrated with China and the WTO).